zsparal/api-documentation/source/reference/v2/subscriptions-api/update-subscription.rst

    :api_keys: true
    :oauth: true

 Some fields of a subscription can be updated by calling ``PATCH`` on the resource endpoint.
-Every field is option to make life easier
+Each field is optional.

 Parameters
 ----------